Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Energy Surplus Process and Evaluation of Self-Sustainability Probability

 Taking $c = u_0$, we have that $P(\exists n_0 : \forall n > n_0, \; \inf_{m \geq n} U_m < 0) = 1$.
 Here the $\inf_{m \geq n} U_m < 0$ implies the existence of a subsequence $U_{m_k}$ which is strictly less than zero.

 Thus, combining the cases for $\lambda \bar{X} < p$ and $\lambda \bar{X} = p$, we conclude that the HSC system will experience eventual outage. \end{IEEEproof}

 \tbf{Remark:} Since $\lambda \bar{X} > p$ is a necessary, but not sufficient, condition for self-sustainability, its satisfaction does not guarantee that outage will not occur.
-However, it provides an easily-to-check condition under which self-sustainability is possible.
+However, it provides an easy to check condition under which self-sustainability is possible.
+Note that strict inequality has to be maintained, even though $p$ can be as close to $\lambda \bar{X}$ as we please.
 We will refer to this condition $\lambda \bar{X} > p$ (or equivalently $\Ebb[Z_i] < 0$) as the \tbf{\tit{self-sustainability condition}}.

 \begin{condition}[Self-sustainability] An HSC system is said to be self-sustainable when $\lambda \bar{X} > p$, or equivalently, $\Ebb[Z_i] < 0$. \end{condition}